Virginia Dojo Lineage

 Iha began his karate studies with his uncle and then in 1950 begn studying with Shinpan (Shiroma) Gusakuma.
 After Gusukuma died in 1954 he began studying at the Shidokan Karate Dojo with Katsuya Miyahira.

 Sensei Iha moved to Lansing, Michigan from California in 1975.
-After teaching in many locations he opened the Original Okinawa Karate Dojo on East Michigan Ave. in Lansing and still teaches there.
-His students have established dojos throughout the United States, Canada, Israel, Colombia, Okinawa, and the rest of Japan.
+After teaching in many locations he opened the Original Okinawa Karate Dojo on East Michigan Ave. in Lansing, Michigan.
+His students have established dojos throughout the United States, Canada, Israel, Colombia, Okinawa, and Japan.

 Upon receiving his 10th Degree in 2001 from the Okinawan Shorin Ryu Karate Association he named his Karate Association: Beikoku Shidokan: American Shidokan.